mihirkhandekar/feature-request-system/README.md

-# Feature Request System
+# Feature Request Application

-This projects helps a company employee register and view feature requests suggested by clients.
+This project helps a company employee register and view feature requests suggested by clients.
 The application provides an interface to input the required details of a request, and saves it to the database.

 ## Prerequisites
 To run and use this application, the following prerequisites are required.
 The project with the below dependencies have been tested on Ubuntu 20.04 and Ubuntu 18.04 Servers.